 - Provide students with marketable technical and interpersonal skills in the trade, resulting in career placement. - Provide relevant training through hands-on and field experience to prepare the students for industry. - Develop students' analytical thinking and problem-solving abilities through instructional labs, projects, and testing. - Provide training in environmental and work place safety that meets appropriate industry standards.

-Degrees: Students may earn an Associate in Applied Arts and Sciences Degree in the following areas: Refrigeration and Air Conditioning, and Electrical.
-One-year certificates are also available for each of the above listed AAAS degrees.
+Degrees: Students may earn an Associate in Applied Arts and Sciences Degree in the following area: Refrigeration and Air Conditioning.
+One-year certificate is also available for the above listed AAAS degree.